 Some nouns that can correctly follow with (or its alternatives) are also correct with by – though this will usually be subject-showing by rather than the means-showing one.
 Consider this:

 (c) The liberated gas is collected … a gas jar.

 It is possible to use by here, suggesting that a gas jar would be the subject if the passive verb is collected were active.
 It would mean that all responsibility for collecting the gas belonged to the gas jar rather than to any human.
 On the other hand, in is also possible, suggesting that the gas jar is only a tool used by a human being for collecting the gas.
 The existence of these different meanings can be confirmed by rewriting the sentence with a gas jar at the start as subject.
 The by meaning results in The gas jar collects …, while the in meaning produces The gas jar is used (in order) to collect.
 For more on this kind of contrast, see 104.
-Referring to Data with “As”.
+Naming Data Sources with “As”.

 The other use of by (means-showing) can also be replaced by with or equivalent in some contexts:

 (d) (MEANS) Firms may motivate their workers by (the) introduction of new practices.